wavemaker/docs/website/blog/2023-08-11-wavemaker10x-end-of-support.md

 :::note

-Forced migration from WaveMaker 10 to WaveMaker 11 is exclusively applicable to WaveMaker Online customers.
+Once the 11.4 release is deployed on [wavemakeronline.com](https://www.wavemakeronline.com/studio/#/projects), WaveMaker 10 projects will undergo an automatic upgrade to 11.4.

 :::